MicroMSLab/NP-PRESS/README.md

 ## FUNEL

-FUNEL is written in R and is used to identify and annotate features from $MS^2$ data, and search compounds in a database. or more details, you can refer to the [README file](./FUNEL/README.md) in the project.
+FUNEL is written in R and is used to identify and annotate features from $MS^2$ data, and search compounds in a database.
+For more details, you can refer to the [README file](./FUNEL/README.md) in the project.

 ## simRank